 [Clause 1B inserted by No. 42 of 2004 s.
 141(1).]

 1C.
-Determination of entitlement under clause 1B
+Determining entitlement under cl.
+1B

 (1) A dependant referred to in clause 1B(1)(a) or (c) is to be notified by the Director of the dependant’s entitlement to elect to receive a child’s allowance under clause 1A or an apportionment of the notional residual entitlement of the worker.